eddiecmurray/blog/_posts/2024-03-04-increase_productivity_with_generative_ai_and_canva_s_bulk_create.md

 <iframe src="https://www.canva.com/design/DAF6VsgVh8o/OzMxCMNqNGPHz8k6m1s7eg/view?embed" width="800" height="450" allowfullscreen></iframe>

-If you’re not familiar, Canva’s Bulk Create is a powerful tool that allows users to upload a CSV file containing data like text or images to automatically generate multiple design variations at once.
+If you’re not familiar, [Canva Bulk Create](https://www.canva.com/help/bulk-create/) is a powerful tool that allows users to upload a CSV file containing data like text or images to automatically generate multiple design variations at once.

 Teachers can use generative AI tools to create different types of content in a CSV format, including instructional content for classroom posters, tier 2 vocabulary from an article, or a list of questions about a topic.
 Then, teachers can import this content into Canva’s Bulk Create to design variations using the content.